 The Company also became the marketer of record for Betterbilts Kleen Out branded drain opener and for the Winona Popcorn Spray.
+The Company provides marketing services to these brands when needed as per the terms of the agreement.
 Both products are available in all Walmart stores.
-The Company is being paid a royalty stream for its role.
-Through the Company's relationship with its marketing partner Deutsch Marketing, the Company is launching a new label in April 2019 for Winona Popcorn Spray throughout all Walmart stores.
+Through the Company's relationship with TSG and their marketing partner Deutsch Marketing, the Company launched a new label in June 2019 for Winona Popcorn Spray throughout all Walmart stores.
+The Company also launched the Winona Popcorn Spray on Amazon through our strategic partner Patter (formally iServe), who is a shareholder in Starco Brands, Inc. The Company expects sales to continue to grow in this space.

-In addition, the Company plans to launch other products in air care, food, personal care, spirits and beverages over the next 60 months.
-Although the initial market reception to our new lines has been encouraging, the Company may encounter a number of hurdles that could prevent this and future product launches from achieving sustained commercial success
+In addition, as long as the Company can continue to raise capital the Company plans to launch other products in hair care, food, personal care, spirits and beverages over the next 60 months.
+Although the initial market reception to our new lines has been encouraging, the Company may encounter a number of hurdles that could prevent this and future product launches from achieving sustained commercial success.
+Financing growth and launching of new products is key; as if the Company's ability to raise further capital is critical.